sciamlab/blog/_posts/2015-10-22-SoldiPubblici-is-growing-with-new-data.md

 Almost a year ago, we were the main contributor to the realization of the Italian Government Site [SoldiPubblici](http://soldipubblici.gov.it/it/home), the portal exposing government spendings to citizens.

-SoldiPubblici is doing now one step further, adding payments made with electronic mandates by the Central Government institutions such as **Ministries, Metropolitan Cities or University**! (below the full list ← [link](#aabb))
+SoldiPubblici is doing now one step further, adding payments made with electronic mandates by the Central Government institutions such as **Ministries, Metropolitan Cities or University**! ([bellow the list](#aabb))

 You can now: